trussworks/trussels-guide/docs/trussels.md

 At BHT, people can share things going on in their lives, or even to show and tell something interesting to the group.
 Frequently, the facilitator also has a particular prompt for the week.

+Can be found on the Truss Events calendar.

 ## Meeting: Friday Practitioners Meetings (a.k.a.
 Prac)
 Every Friday at 10a Pacific / 1p Eastern, we have Prac.
 It’s a time for us to hear from the founders, get updates on projects, recognize each other’s contributions, and so on.

 Find upcoming agendas and past notes in Google Drive at Truss > Meetings > :lock:[Practitioners Meetings](https://drive.google.com/drive/folders/1EnPcgZiymz23JPZ2CoOQUQ56nhgXCQYh).

+Can be found on the Truss Events calendar.

 ## Meeting: One Topic Talks (OTT)
 Often on Fridays after Pracs, a Trussel signs up for a 20-40 minute time slot to practice a talk or explore a topic; occasionally someone from outside the company presents to us.
 We often record these, and store the :lock:[recordings on Google Drive](https://drive.google.com/drive/u/0/folders/1uZXvsUnKao3wsPdXcG1eNomQi2pdCPY5).

 OTT spots are taken up on a first-come-first-served basis — just claim the event by changing the event title on the company-wide calendar.

+Can be found on the Truss Events calendar.

 ## Meeting: Ask Me Anything (AMA)
-Hosted every Friday at 2p Pacific / 5p Eastern by a member of the leadership team.
+Hosted every other Friday at 9a Pacific / 12p Eastern by a member of the leadership team.
 Got a question, get an answer, really..ask them anything!

+Can be found on the Truss Events calendar.

 ## Resource: Truss roles and responsibilities
 We try to define :lock:[who should be doing what with the customer and on the team](https://docs.google.com/document/d/10OE6h8NTHKr5K969r2JcjmwsBcUWJjAfEAtBcbx9dw8/edit) to ensure we meet expectations.
 Discuss with your manager which role(s) you’ll serve in.